AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ## Getting started

-This overview requires a working understanding of [Platform API calls](../landing/api-guide.md) and the following components of Adobe Experience Platform:
+This overview requires a working understanding of [query execution in Query Service](./best-practices/writing-queries.md) and the following components of Adobe Experience Platform:

 * [Real-time Customer Profile overview](../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [Basics of schema composition](../xdm/schema/composition.md): An introduction to Experience Data Model (XDM) schemas and the building blocks, principles, and best practices for composing schemas.